NEET/JEE Coaching Scholarship

 A function f(x) is said to be continuous at x = c if,

-Left hand limit(LHL at x = c) = Right hand limit(RHL at x = c) = f(c).
+Left-hand limit(LHL at x = c) = Right-hand limit(RHL at x = c) = f(c).

-Mathematically we can represent it as-
+Mathematically, we can represent it as

 Where h is a very small number very close to 0 (h→0)

-Now according to above theory-
+Now, according to the above theory-

 f(x) is continuous at x = 2 if -